 4. Switch to the dough hook and knead for about 5 minutes.

-5. The dough should be elastic, a little sticky to the touch but should come off the sides of the bowl without problems.
-If the dough feels excessively wet, gradually add flour, a tablespoon at a time, while you continue kneading.
+5. The dough should be elastic, slightly sticky to the touch but should come away from the sides of the bowl without any problems.
+If the dough feels excessively wet, gradually add flour, one tablespoon at a time, while continuing to knead.

 6. Let the dough rest in a warm environment until it doubles in volume (approx. 2 hours).

-7. After that time, on a lightly floured surface, divide the dough into 8 equal portions.
-Form each portion into balls, gathering the dough toward the center at the base.
-Apply a light touch of olive oil on each one (use a kitchen brush).
-Cover them with a clean cloth and let them rest for 30 more minutes.
+7. After this time, on a lightly floured surface, divide the dough into 8 equal portions.
+Form each portion into balls, gathering the dough towards the center at the base.
+Apply a light touch of olive oil to each one (use a kitchen brush).
+Cover them with a clean cloth and let them rest for another 30 minutes.

-8. Flatten each ball until it reaches a thickness of approximately 0.5 cm.
-Heat a frying pan over low/medium heat and cook your pita breads one by one, greasing each one before adding a little oil or butter.
+8. Flatten each ball to a thickness of approximately 0.5 cm.
+Heat a frying pan over low/medium heat and cook your pita breads one by one, greasing each one with a little oil or butter before adding them.

-9. When the bread begins to puff up and shows brown spots on its surface, it's time to turn it over (remove when the second side also shows signs of browning).
+9. When the bread starts to puff up and shows golden spots on its surface, it's time to turn it over (remove when the second side also shows signs of browning).

 10. Total cooking time should be about 5 minutes, turning the bread every minute for even cooking.